CluedIn-io/CluedIn.Documentation/docs/020-deployment/001-saas-install.md

         Contact your IT team to get the required permissions.
 For more information, see [Purchase in Azure Marketplace](https://learn.microsoft.com/en-us/marketplace/azure-purchasing-invoicing).

     1. Select or create a **Resource group** to hold the SaaS application.
+Note that the location of the resource group does not affect where the actual instance is deployed.

 1. In the **SaaS details** section, enter a **Name** for the SaaS application.